Center for Biomedical Data Science | News

 Phil and Penny Knight Campus for Accelerating Scientific Impact Beetham Family Seminar Room

-The Knight Campus Department of Bioengineering and the Dalton Lab are pleased to announce that Kelly O’Neill will defend her bioengineering PhD thesis, to be presented...
+The Knight Campus Department of Bioengineering and the Dalton Lab are pleased to announce that Patrick Hall will defend his bioengineering PhD thesis...

 1:00–2:00 p.m.